Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 “But when they justify even contradictions, what is it that they will refuse to justify?”

-For, as is well known, just as even one heresy or false moral teachings attributed to the Blessed Mother by a visionary destroys the credibility of the alleged vision (such as happened at Bayside or Medjegordjie), so does one heresy in a general council destroy the idea that is was a council of the Roman Catholic Church, -- AND so does one heresy in a general council purporting to be a Catholic ecumenical council -- and it also destroys the idea that the man who signed such a decree containing false moral teaching, and promulgated it, could possibly be a true Pope.
+For, as is well known, just as even one heresy or false moral teaching attributed to the Blessed Mother by a visionary destroys the credibility of the alleged vision (such as happened at Bayside or Medjegordjie), so does one heresy or false moral teaching in a General Council destroy the idea that it is a true General Council of the Roman Catholic Church.
+One such heresy or false moral teaching in such a purported ecumenical council also destroys the idea that the man who signed the documents of such a Council could possibly be a true Pope.

 2nd Objection: